nextflow-io/nextflow/docs/process.rst

   }

-In the above example, each time the process is executed an alignment file is produced whose name depends by the actual value of the ``x`` input.
+In the above example, each time the process is executed an alignment file is produced whose name depends on the actual value of the ``x`` input.

-.. tip:: A very common misunderstanding when using Nextflow regards how to manage output files.
-With other script/pipeline tools, commonly, it is required to organize the outputs in some kind of directory structure or, more in general, to guarantee a unique file name scheme, so that result files won't overlap each other and that they can be referenced univocally by downstream tasks.
+.. tip:: The management of output files is a very common misunderstanding when using Nextflow.
+  With other tools, it is generally necessary to organize the outputs files into some kind of directory structure or to guarantee a unique file name scheme, so that result files won't overwrite each other and that they can be referenced univocally by downstream tasks.

-  With Nextflow, in most cases, you don't need to take care of output files naming, because each task is executed in its own unique temporary directory, so files produced by different tasks can never overlap each other.
+  With Nextflow, in most cases, you don't need to take care of naming output files, because each task is executed in its own unique temporary directory, so files produced by different tasks can never override each other.
-  Also meta-data can be associated to outputs by using the :ref:`set output <process-set>` qualifier, instead to include them in the output file name.
+  Also meta-data can be associated with outputs by using the :ref:`set output <process-set>` qualifier, instead of including them in the output file name.

-  Summing up, prefer the use of output file with static names, over dynamic ones, whenever possible, because your processes code will result simpler and more portable.
+  To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in a simpler and more portable code.